-The semester you graduate from Colorado State, you should complete exit counseling at www.studentaid.gov.
-You will be contacted by your loan servicer prior to your first payment, and may see their contact information on studentaid.gov.
+The semester you graduate from Colorado State or drop below half-time you should complete exit counseling at www.StudentAid.gov.
+You will be contacted by your loan servicer prior to your first payment, and may see their contact information on Federal Student Aid.